true-community/true-localisation/README.md

 - If your language is already officially in the game, just switch to it from the menu.

-- If not — set language code in your `userdata/user.ltx` file: `g_language rus` (replace "rus" with your language code as per `gamedata/config/text/`? directory name)
+- If not — set language code in your `userdata/user.ltx` file: `g_language rus` (replace "rus" with your language code as per `gamedata/config/text/?` directory's name)

 <br/>